duongnguyen-dev/MLProd/README.md

    - Cronjob is hard to set up, maintain, and debug.

 ### 1.3.
 Technology
+#### 1.3.1.
+Storage (Minio on k8s)
+- Deploying Minio on k8s has several advantages:
+   - **Availability**: The data inside Minio can be stored on multiple nodes ensuring the failure of one node does not affect the entire system.
+   - **Scalability**: k8s supports both pod and node scaling, you can choose any method that suits your problem.

 ## Installation and Usage for training purpose only:
 - **Step 1**: Install and create conda environment